kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

 ![image](https://user-images.githubusercontent.com/33078129/111573661-2e6a5080-8768-11eb-9719-09b20166c3e9.png)

 ### Deck Picker Test:
+This test case is for the `DeckPicker` activity.
+The following tests are included:
   - `isTextCorrectWhenCardsInDeck()`
     - If there is cards in deck, should not display "Collection is empty"
   - `isCardClickableAndShowAnswerButtonDisplays()`